ChronoSheets/ChronoSheets-Python-Client/docs/TimesheetsApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.TimesheetsApi()
-request = ChronoSheetsAPI.CSBatchUpdateTimesheetRequest() # CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+request = ChronoSheetsAPI.CSBatchUpdateTimesheetRequest() # CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create or update.
+If the timesheet Id is specified, then an update will be performed, else the timesheet record will be created. x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try: